Billy-S/jail/README.md

 To grant someone the priv to send someone to jail and release them do:
 /grant playername jail

-To get jail wall, glass, bars or pick:
+To get jail barbed wire, use /giveme jail:barbedwire, or get it from the creative inventory.
-/giveme wardenpick
-/giveme jail:jailwall
-/giveme jail:glass
-/giveme jail:ironbars

 You MUST build a jail before you can send someone to jail! (this shouldn't have to be mentioned but mentioning it anyway).